-POLLING DATA: One month after the freedom to marry took effect in Maine, 78% of respondents explained that same-sex couples marrying had no impact or a positive impact on their lives.
-Before the election, when Question 1 was approved in Maine to extend the freedom to marry to same-sex couples, 52% of Mainers said they supported marriage.
-(Public Policy Polling, January 2013)
+Over a year after the freedom to marry took effect in Maine, 72% of respondents explained that same-sex couples marrying had no impact or a positive impact on their lives.
+Mainers now support the freedom to marry by a 17 point margin, 54%/31%.
+(Public Policy Polling, November 2013)

 Blog Posts Related to Maine